Robert of Auvergne: Bishop of Clermont

 In 1206, Robert and Guy again fell into dispute.
 In 1207, Guy again imprisoned his brother.
 Although excommunicated by the pope, he only released Robert after King Philip marched an army against him.
 He had to pay reparations and give security.
 In 1207, Robert acquired the fiefs of Montmorin and Mauzun from the king.
 A castle was begun at Mauzun imitating the royal style introduced into the Auvergne by Philip.

 Robert participated in the Albigensian Crusade with his own troops.
 In July 1209, he and Guy were among the leaders of the army that marched out of Lyon.
 They had returned to the Auvergne before the end of the year.

 In 1211, according to the Chronicle of Bernard Ithier, a new dispute arose between Robert and Guy, during which the count destroyed the monastery of Saint-Pierre de Mozac.
 A royal army under Guy II of Dampierre and Archbishop Renaud of Lyon captured nearly all of Count Guy's possessions and confiscated his fiefs.
 This was the end of his disputes with his brother.
-In May 1212, a document issued by Robert indicates that Philip had given him the castle of Lezoux, the castle "between two river" (inter duos rivos) and that of Dallet.
+In May 1212, a document issued by Robert indicates that Philip had given him the castle of Lezoux, the castle "between two rivers" (inter duos rivos) and that of Dallet.

 In 1215, Robert again joined the Albigensian Crusade, this time accompanied by Géraud de Cros, archbishop of Bourges.
 He returned to his diocese in 1216.
 In 1217, with Countess Blanche of Champagne as his guarantor, he swore an oath of fealty to the king.

 In 1217, as he was preparing to depart on the Fifth Crusade, Duke Odo III of Burgundy placed his six-year-old son and heir, the future Hugh IV, under the guardianship of Robert and William of Joinville.
 When Odo died suddenly in 1218, Robert became the guardian of the young duke.

 In 1225, Robert attended the Council of Bourges.
 During his long episcopate in Clermont, the Franciscans set up in Montferrand and the Dominicans in Clermont itself (1219).
 He was succeeded at Clermont by his nephew, Hugh, in April 1227.